turingschool/career-development-curriculum/module_four/mock_behavioral_interview_template.md

 1. Plan for the mock interview to take about 30 minutes with 15-20 minutes for the interview and 10-15 minutes for feedback
 2. Select 6-8 questions from the bank below.
 End the interview by asking "What questions do you have for me?" and encourage students to ask 2-3 questions that they would bring up in an interview.
-3. Take detailed notes to share with the student.
-Here are examples of notes to share with the student:
+3. Take detailed notes to share.
+Here are examples of what to make note of:
     * Body language & Non-verbal communication
     * Clarity of language & ability to answer the question being asked
     * Tone of voice